Xentrk/x3mRouting/README.md

 ### [2] OpenVPN Client Screen, OpenVPN Event & x3mRouting.sh Script

 #### OpenVPN Client Screen
-As part of this project, you can also choose to download and install a modified OpenVPN Client Screen to selectively route IPSET lists thru a VPN Client.
+As part of this project, you can also choose to download and install a modified OpenVPN Client Screen to selectively route IPSET lists through a VPN Client.

 ##### OpenVPN Client Screen ~ Policy Routing Section
 [@Martineau](https://www.snbforums.com/members/martineau.13215/) coded the revisions to the OpenVPN Client Screen as a proof of concept on how the Policy Rules section could be modified to incorporate the selective routing of IPSET lists.
 The screen has been adapted for x3mRouting to allow the routing of IPSET lists to the WAN interface to support VPN Bypass Routing.